It is a valuable resource for your homestead (that’s FREE) and I’ll share 10+ ways on how you can put it to work.

 I grew up in an area that saw ice and snow for months on end.
 The solution?
 Salt.
 And LOTS of it.

 Unfortunately, we never look at the bigger picture, only the problem that’s right in front of us.

-As a result, our fresh waterways are being contaminated with salt overload, our drinking supply is being taxed, our lawns are salted and it corrodes any metal it comes in contact with.
+As a result, our fresh waterways are contaminated with salt overload, our drinking supply is being taxed, our lawns are salted, and it corrodes any metal it comes into contact with.

-Wood ash contains potash – potassium salts – which will help de-ice and melt snow in moderate conditions.
-It’s free and won’t cause harm to plants, animals, and pavement.
+Wood ash contains potash – potassium salts, which will help de-ice and melt snow in moderate conditions.
+It’s free and won’t cause harm to plants, animals, or pavement.

 Spread ash over snow and ice you want to melt.

 I love researching the history of things, where they originated and how they have evolved over the years.

 Since I started making our cold processed soap, I have researched the origins of the craft and find it fascinating.